victronenergy/venus/README.md

 ### Maintenance releases

+#### How to create a new maintenance branch
-As a rule, the base branch on which the maintenance releases will be based is prefixed with a `b`.
+The base branch on which the maintenance releases will be based is to be prefixed with a `b`.

 This example shows how to create a new maintenance branch.
 The context is that